Manchester-by-the-Sea, Massachusetts: Journalism

-The local newspaper, The Manchester Cricket, has published weekly since 1888.
+A local newspaper, The Manchester Cricket, has published weekly since 1888.
 The newspaper has been owned by just three families since it began.
 Within the Cricket, there is a special section dedicated to the neighboring town, Essex.
 This section is called The Essex Echo.
 The town is also served by a regional newspaper, the Gloucester Daily Times.

 Education

 The community lies within the Manchester Essex Regional School District.

 Controversies

-The Manchester-by-the-Sea Police Department have been subject to controversy, including sexual harassment by sworn officers, with allegations "that officials had permitted a sexually hostile environment, and that Christopher Locke, an officer in the police department, made a secret recording of [a young woman], violating the state's wiretap law."

-Howard Lewis, who had been appointed as a reserve officer in 2008 and a full-time officer in 2010, had been assigned to the 12 to 8 a.m. shift and served as the department's primary firearms instructor, when he was placed on administrative leave amid an internal affairs investigation on December 15, according to Manchester-by-the-Sea Police Chief Edward Conley.
+Howard Lewis, who had been appointed as a reserve police officer in 2008 and a full-time officer in 2010, had been assigned to the midnight to 8 a.m. shift and served as the department's primary firearms instructor, when he was placed on administrative leave amid an internal affairs investigation on December 15, 2018, according to Manchester-by-the-Sea Police Chief Edward Conley.
 An internal affairs investigation determined he stole a firearm from the police station and sold it to a pawn shop for $650.

-Manchester-by-the-Sea Police Department Sergeant John "Jay" Swallow was convicted of multiple crimes, including assaulting his wife and weapons charges.
+In 2012, Manchester-by-the-Sea Police Department Sergeant John "Jay" Swallow was convicted of multiple crimes, including assaulting his wife and weapons charges.
 He engaged in a physical altercation while pointing a handgun at both his wife and the family dog.